DataDog/apps/docs/en/faq.md

 ## What about authentication?
 You can authenticate your app users by integrating your existing login mechanism through the SDK.
 More details can be found [here](./programming-model.md#authentication).

+## What browsers do you support?
+Our intention is to support all major browsers, however we have encountered some errors in both Safari and Firefox.
+We are actively investigating these issues, but in the mean time we reocmmend using Google Chrome when developing and using UI Extension apps.